pberba/pberba.github.io/security/_posts/2025-12-14-decompiling-run-only-applescripts.md

 If you believe me when I say that the decompiler is accurate, then you can skip this section.
 Otherwise, I’ll aim to show the decompiler’s accuracy by comparing the recovered scripts with their known source code.

 Our main reference here is [TrendMicro's report on the XCSSET Malware back in 2020](https://documents.trendmicro.com/assets/pdf/XCSSET_Technical_Brief.pdf).
-There are also other blog posts on this since, but they are lighter on details.
+There have also been other blog posts on this, but they are lighter on details.
 The samples we’ll use here match those from the [2022 SentinelOne post](https://www.sentinelone.com/blog/xcsset-malware-update-macos-threat-actors-prepare-for-life-without-python/) and the [2025 Microsoft post](https://www.microsoft.com/en-us/security/blog/2025/09/25/xcsset-evolves-again-analyzing-the-latest-updates-to-xcssets-inventory/).

-The reference source code were obtained by directly from the C2 server or captured them on the wire.
+The reference source code was obtained directly from the C2 server or captured on the wire.
 This will help us validate the quality of the decompiler.

 | Name | Sample | Year |